tmobile/magentaA11y/_checklist-native/toggle-switch.md

 - A switch, or toggle, has two mutually exclusive states — on and off
 - You should implement a native switch when at all possible vs a custom switch, as it will automatically and correctly announce the role without additional development effort
 - Name, Role, State must be announced by the screen reader when focus is on the control, if it is isolated in the table row.
-Announcing the label before the switch does not meet this requirement.
+Announcing the label before the switch and not on the switch does not meet this requirement.

 ## iOS

+### Developer Notes
+- A switch, or toggle, has two mutually exclusive states — on and off
+- You should implement a native switch when at all possible vs a custom switch, as it will automatically and correctly announce the role without additional development effort
+- Name, Role, State must be announced by the screen reader when focus is on the control, if it is isolated in the table row.
+Announcing the label before the switch and not on the switch does not meet this requirement

 ### Name
 - Programmatic name describes the purpose of the control.